anbazhagan45/update-property-value/README.md

 **Required** The value of the given property or properties, in the same order.
 It accepts array of values. ex, value1, value2, value3

+### `replace_token`

+**Optional** The property values to replace special char. example, if the secrets contains EQUALTO and if you would like to replace as = then pass EQUALTO:= this will replace EQUALTO occurances in values and replace with =

 ## Example usage

     - name: Write value to Properties-file